artem-frolov/yii-livejournal/README.md

 $post->setPrivate();

 //Turns on \r and \n removing from the entry's body
-//Sometimes it's usable because the Livejournal.com translates new lines to the <br>
+//Sometimes it's useful because the LiveJournal.com translates new lines to <br>
 $post->setDeleteNewLines();

 if ($post->save())